Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Testing Gaussian Latent Tree Models

-The singular setups (b) and (c) show the advantage of the proposed testing method because the empirical test sizes of the likelihood ratio test do not hold the nominal levels.
-This behaviour is problematic since the likelihood ratio test fails to control type I error by rejecting the true model very often.
+The irregular setups (b) and (c) show the advantage of the proposed testing method because the empirical test sizes of the likelihood ratio test do not hold the nominal levels, that is, the empirical sizes are above the 45 degree line.
 In comparison, our testing method holds level for all choices of the computational budget parameter $N$.
-However, there is an interesting difference in the behaviour of the empirical test sizes between the regular setup (a) and setups (b) and (c) where parameters are close to singular.
-In the regular setup, a higher computational budget parameter $N$ tends to yield empirical sizes closer to the nominal level $\alpha$ while in the singular setups this is the other way round.
-The behaviour coincides with the theoretical guarantees discussed in Remark \ref{rem:omp-budget} and Section \ref{sec:incomplete-U-stat}, suggesting that the bootstrap approximation holds uniformly over the whole parameter space only when $N\approx n$.
+However, there is an interesting difference in the behaviour of the empirical test sizes between the regular setup (a) and setups (b) and (c) where parameters are close to an irregular point.
+In the regular setup, a higher computational budget parameter $N$ tends to yield empirical sizes closer to the nominal level $\alpha$ while in the irregular setups this is the other way round.
+The behaviour coincides with the theoretical guarantees discussed in Section~\ref{sec:incomplete-U-stat} and Remark~\ref{rem:comp-budget}, suggesting that the bootstrap approximation holds under mixed degeneracy only when choosing the computational budget $N$ appropriately, in this case $N=\mathcal{O}(n)$.

-Besides test size we are also interested in power.
+Besides size we also study the empirical power of our test.
 For $\Sigma \in \mathcal{M}(T)$ we consider local alternatives

 where $\gamma = (0, \ldots, 0, 1, 1) \in \mathbb{R}^l$ is fixed and $h>0$ varies.
-For the regular setup (a), the values of $h$ are plotted against the empirical power in Figure \ref{fig:power-setup1}; the plots for the singular setups (b) and (c) are deferred to Appendix \ref{sec:additional-simulations}.
-This time we considered all constraints in Proposition \ref{prop:constraints}, equalities and inequalities.
+According to Proposition~\ref{prop:power}, our test is consistent against alternatives outside of a neighborhood of size $\sqrt{\log(p)/n}$ up to an unknown constant.
+Thus, it is natural to consider alternatives as in~\eqref{eq:power} that also depend on the sample size through $\sqrt{n}$.
+Moreover, all entries of the alternative covariance matrix $\widetilde{\Sigma}$ are equal to the entries of $\Sigma$ except for four entries, which implies that only few constraints in Proposition~\ref{prop:constraints} are violated.
+However, since our test statistic is the maximum of an incomplete $U$-statistic, we expect that our test is consistent even for such sparse signals.